A Case for Partitioned Bloom Filters: Bloom filters and the Birthday Problem

 The above mentioned hash collision possibility is not a problem in partitioned Bloom filters because each of the $k$ functions is used to set/test bits in a different part.
 While in standard Bloom filters hash collisions will lead to bit collisions (the same bit being used for different functions), in partitioned Bloom filters such hash collisions will not lead to bit collisions.
 This is illustrated in Figure~\ref{fig:pbf1}, which shows a partitioned Bloom filter using 4 parts, represented as a bidimensional bit array with one row per part.
 It can be seen that even if two of the 4 hash functions applied to $y$ produce the same value (column index), two different bits in the filter are set.

 So, while for partitioned Bloom filters, \emph{exactly} $k$ distinct bits in the filter are accessed, in standard Bloom filters \emph{up to} $k$ distinct bits are accessed (most times $k$ bits, but sometimes less than $k$ bits).
-As we will see, this makes the standard false positive formula incorrect, producing a value lower than the actual one, and complicating the exact false positive calculation (something that has been addressed before) but it also produces a \emph{non-uniform distribution} of the false positive rate, with the occurrence of \emph{weak spots} in the domain, something that we address here for the first time.
+As we will see, this makes the standard false positive formula incorrect, producing a value lower than the actual one, and complicating the exact false positive calculation (something that has been addressed before) but it also produces a \emph{non-uniform distribution} of the FPR, with the occurrence of \emph{weak spots} in the domain, something that we address here for the first time.

-Interestingly, in the original proposal by Bloom exactly $k$ bits are set/tested.
-From~\cite{Bloom70}: ``each message in the set to be stored is hash coded into a number of distinct bit addresses'' and ``where d is the number of distinct bits set to 1 for each message in the given set''.
-The original formula for false positive rate is consistent with this behavior.
-This fact seems to have been mostly ignored in the literature, one notable exception being~\cite{manber1994algorithm} ``In [Bl70], the assumption was that the k locations are chosen without repetitions; it is also possible to allow repetitions, which makes the program simpler'' and more recently~\cite{Grandi2018}, which compares the original proposal with standard Bloom filters.
+Interestingly, in the original proposal by Bloom~\cite{Bloom70} exactly $k$ bits are set/tested: ``each message in the set to be stored is hash coded into a number of distinct bit addresses'' and ``where d is the number of distinct bits set to 1 for each message in the given set''.
+The original formula for the FPR is consistent with this behavior.
+This fact seems to have been mostly ignored in the literature, being one notable exception~\cite{manber1994algorithm} ``In [Bl70], the assumption was that the k locations are chosen without repetitions; it is also possible to allow repetitions, which makes the program simpler'' and more recently~\cite{Grandi2018} a comparison between the original proposal and standard Bloom filters.